 Ralf Pleger (The Tschaikovsky Files) - EuroArts

-Bertrand Chamayou took the coveted final prize of Solo Instrumentalist of the Year.
-"I'm moved to accept this award in my hometown," he said.
+"I'm moved to accept this award in my hometown," he said in his acceptance speech.
 "I'd like to thank all the Toulousains who supported me from the beginning."
 To the thunderous applause of the locals in the audience, he added: "I've just released a new album of Ravel that was recorded here in Toulouse."

 Chamayou also played a movement of the Liszt Piano Concerto live during the ceremony, with conductor Tugan Sokhiev and the Orchestre National du Capitole de Toulouse, in a performance dedicated to the late French composer-conductor Pierre Boulez, who passed away in January this year.